 The IPC Education Foundation has established different types of scholarship opportunities, uniquely tailored to meet each of the following audience’s needs:

-The IPC Scholarship Program will have opportunities on a rolling-basis, throughout the academic year launching on March 4, 2019.
+The IPC Scholarship Program will have opportunities on a rolling-basis, throughout the academic year on an annual basis.
 Please consider checking in on a regular basis.

 Application deadlines and criteria will vary depending on the type of IPC Scholarship therefore, please pay close attention to individual deadlines and requirements.

 IPC Student Members have access to a wide range of scholarships and awards.
 If you have not yet joined the IPC Education Foundation – Please click here for more information.

 The IPC Education Foundation awarded $23,000 in scholarships to IPC Student Members.
 The scholarship recipients are members at the following IPC Student Chapters: Auburn University, Colorado School of Mines, California State Polytechnic University, Pomona, Illinois Institute of Technology, University of Utah, University of Maryland - Eastern Shore, University of Maryland, Binghamton University, Michigan Tech, University of Utah, Valparaiso University, University of California, San Diego, Triton College, American River College, Sacramento State University, Oregon Institute of Technology.
 Each IPC Student Member receives $1,000 designed not only to reduce the financial burden, but also to encourage students to enhance their knowledge and skills of real-word industry-related experiences.

 We wish to congratulate our deserving IPC Students Members!